Saturn: Pre-telescopic observation

-In ancient Hebrew, Saturn is called Shabbathai.
+In Hebrew, Saturn is called Shabbathai.
 Its angel is Cassiel.
 Its intelligence or beneficial spirit is 'Agȋȇl (אגיאל), and its darker spirit (demon) is Zȃzȇl (זאזל).
 Zazel has been described as a great angel, invoked in Solomonic magic, who is "effective in love conjurations".
 In Ottoman Turkish, Urdu, and Malay, the name of Zazel is 'Zuhal', derived from the Arabic language (زحل).

-European observations (17th–19th centuries)
+Telescopic pre-spaceflight observations

-Saturn's rings require at least a 15-mm-diameter telescope to resolve and thus were not known to exist until Christiaan Huygens saw them in 1655 and published about this in 1659.
+Saturn's rings require at least a 15-mm-diameter telescope to resolve and were not known to exist until Christiaan Huygens saw them in 1655 and published his observations in 1659.
 Galileo, with his primitive telescope in 1610, incorrectly thought of Saturn's appearing not quite round as two moons on Saturn's sides.

-It was not until Huygens used greater telescopic magnification that this notion was refuted, and the rings were truly seen for the first time.
-Huygens also discovered Saturn's moon Titan; Giovanni Domenico Cassini later discovered four other moons: Iapetus, Rhea, Tethys and Dione.
+When Huygens used greater telescopic magnification this notion was refuted, and the rings were truly seen for the first time.
+Huygens discovered Saturn's moon Titan.
+Giovanni Domenico Cassini later discovered four other moons: Iapetus, Rhea, Tethys, and Dione.
 In 1675, Cassini discovered the gap now known as the Cassini Division.

 No further discoveries of significance were made until 1789 when William Herschel discovered two further moons, Mimas and Enceladus.
 The irregularly shaped satellite Hyperion, which has a resonance with Titan, was discovered in 1848 by a British team.

-In 1899 William Henry Pickering discovered Phoebe, a highly irregular satellite that does not rotate synchronously with Saturn as the larger moons do.
-Phoebe was the first such satellite found and it takes more than a year to orbit Saturn in a retrograde orbit.
-During the early 20th century, research on Titan led to the confirmation in 1944 that it had a thick atmosphere – a feature unique among the Solar System's moons.
+In 1899, William Henry Pickering discovered Phoebe, a highly irregular satellite that does not rotate synchronously with Saturn as the larger moons do.
+Phoebe was the first such satellite found and it took more than a year to orbit Saturn in a retrograde orbit.
+During the early 20th century, research on Titan led to the confirmation in 1944 that it had a thick atmosphere—a feature unique among the Solar System's moons.